 The Huntington Arts Council is the official arts coordinating agency of the Town of Huntington and serves as the primary regranting agency in Suffolk County for the New York State Council on the Arts (NYSCA).

-Please submit your final report within 30 days of the completion of the funded project or by January 13, 2020, whichever comes first.
+Please submit your final report within 30 days of the completion of the funded project.
 Only this file will be accepted as your final report.

 No hard copies will be accepted.
 If you have newspaper clippings, programs, etc, please scan these and upload them to the application.

 All Addendum are required to be answered.

 If you have any questions, please contact Emily Dowd at email@example.com or 631-271-8423 ext.
 18

 Panelist nominations come from many sources, including arts organizations, individual artists, school administrators, and the public.
 Self-nominations are accepted.
 All panelists must be Long Island residents for the duration of their service.

 To nominate yourself or a person for panel service, please complete the following form.
 This form and the nominee's current resume must be submitted to the Council before panelists can serve.